 According to some theories, the roots of pole dancing lie in the dances of various African tribes.
 It is said that, in some African tribes, the future wife had to dance on a wooden pole by reenacting the act of sexual intercourse for her husband’s pleasure.
 Another possible origin is from medieval Europe, where the dancers used the wooden pole to attract the opposite sex!

 While there are some references to pole-like dances in African tribes and the use of poles for seduction in medieval Europe, it’s challenging to pinpoint them as the definitive origins of modern pole dancing.
-The historical information surrounding these theories should be approached with some caution due to limited evidence and historical documentation.
+Due to limited evidence and historical documentation, the historical information surrounding these theories should be approached with some caution.

 2) Mallakhamb – The Indian Connection